starFalll/CS766_S24/index.md

 </p>
 Figure 2: Architecture visualization of the models Efficient-Topformer-B, Efficient-Topformer-S, Efficient-Topformer-T.

 The architecture of Efficient-Topformer base model is a combination of a small CNN and a large ViT, with a total of 1.8G FLOPs.
 The CNN architecture has many channels and a large kernel size to facilitate rich feature learning, while maintaining a small depth and expand ratio for improved efficiency.
 The ViT component employs a large number of heads, QKV dimension, and depth to capture the full-image receptive field and model global interactions.
 This hybrid architecture balances accuracy and efficiency by leveraging the strengths of both CNN and ViT.
-The details of the architectures are provided in the supplementary materials.

 ## 5 Visualization